SJoshi7/LibraryReissuer/README.md

 ## Features
 * No Clicks required: Provide username(reg no.) and password in Terminal and get rid of unnecessary clicks.
 * Auto-Reissue: Reissues book if it reached it's due date.
-* Reminder: If only one day is left then you get reminder to reissue your book immediately.
+* Reminder: If only one day is left then you get reminder to reissue/return your book immediately.
 * Mailer: A mail using SMTP is sent if the books are reissued automaticaly or they can't be ressued online anymore.

 ## Setup